 - 1. Investigation of allegations of harassment/discrimination to commence as soon as circumstances allow, but no later than three (3) school days of receipt of the original complaint.
 A written report of all findings of the investigation shall be completed within thirty (30) calendar days, unless additional time is necessary due to the matter being investigated by a law enforcement or government agency. - 2.
-A process to identify and implement, within three (3) days of the submission of the written investigative report, methods to correct and prevent reoccurrence of the harassment/discrimination.
+A process to identify and implement within three (3) days of the submission of the written investigative report, methods to correct and prevent reoccurrence of the harassment/discrimination.
 If corrective action is not required, an explanation shall be included in the report. - 3.
 A process to be developed and implemented to communicate requirements of this policy to all students, which may include, but not limited to, the following: - a.
 Written notice provided in publications such as handbooks, codes, and/or pamphlets'/or - b.
 Such other measures as determined by the Superintendent/designee.

-Method(s) used shall provide a summary of this policy, along with information concerning how individuals can access the District's complete policy/procedures and obtain assistance in reporting and responding to alleged incidents.
+Method(s) used shall provide a summary of this policy/procedures and obtain assistance in reporting and responding to alleged incidents.
 Students, parents or guardians as appropriate, will be directed to sign an acknowledgement form verifying receipt of information concerning this policy as part of the Board approved code of acceptable behavior and discipline.

-4. Age-appropriate training during the first month of school to include an explanation of prohibited behavior and the necessity for prompt reporting of alleged harassment/discrimination: and 5.
+- 4. Age-appropriate training during the first month of school to include an explanation of prohibited behavior and the necessity for prompt reporting of alleged harassment/discrimination; and - 5.
 Development of alternative methods of filing complaints for individuals with disabilities and others who may need accommodations.

-When sexual harassment is alleged, the District's Title IX Coordinator, as designated in the student handbook/code shall be notified.
+When sexual harassment is alleged, the District's Title IX Coordinator, as designated in the students' handbook/code shall be notified.